SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Be sure you specify the most current version.
-At the time of writing, the version listed above was the most current, however there were frequent releases immediately after the releast of Selenium 2.0.
+At the time of writing, the version listed above was the most current, however there were frequent releases immediately after the release of Selenium 2.0.
 Check the `Maven download page <http://seleniumhq.org/download/maven.html>`_ for the current release and edit the above dependency accordingly.

 Now, from a command-line, CD into the project directory and run maven as follows.